trucngo100/data-analyst-portfolio-projects/unicorn-companies/unicorn-project-readme.md

 - This heavy concentration in Fintech poses certain risks to the portfolio.
 A downturn in this specific sector will severely impact overall performance.
 Conversely, it also represents a strong bullish bet.

 ##### Industry YoY Growth from 2022 to 2024 (Slope Chart)
-- This chart gives explanation for whhy the total portfolio valuation dropped in 2023.
+- This chart gives explanation for why the total portfolio valuation dropped in 2023.
 Nearly every single key industry in the portfolio (Fintech, Internet Software, E-commerce, Supply Chain) experienced a sharp decline in value from 2022 to 2023.
 - These 4 industry's trends also seem to move in tandem and it reflects the interconnectivity and interdependency among these industries.

 ##### Funding Allocations to different Continents (Bubble Chart and Map)